Jerry Pournelle: Personal life

 Pournelle married Roberta Jane Isdell in 1959; the couple had five children.
-His wife, and son, naval officer Phillip, and daughter, archaeologist Jennifer, have also written science fiction in collaboration with their father.
+His wife, his son, naval officer Phillip, and daughter, archaeologist Jennifer, have also written science fiction in collaboration with their father.

 In 2008, Pournelle battled a brain tumor, which appeared to respond favorably to radiation treatment.
 An August 28, 2008 report on his weblog claimed he was now cancer-free.
 Pournelle suffered a stroke on December 16, 2014, for which he was hospitalized for a time.
 By June 2015, he was writing again, though impairment from the stroke had slowed his typing.
 Pournelle died in his sleep of heart failure at his home in Studio City, California, on September 8, 2017.

 Faith and worldview

 Pournelle was raised a Unitarian.
 He converted to Roman Catholicism while attending Christian Brothers College.

 Pournelle was introduced to Malthusian principles upon reading the book Road to Survival by the ecologist (and ornithologist) William Vogt, who depicted an Earth denuded of species other than humans, all of them headed for squalor.
 Concerned about the Malthusian dangers of human overpopulation, and considering the Catholic Church's position on contraception to be untenable, he left the Catholic Church while an undergraduate at the University of Iowa.
-Pournelle eventually returned to religion, and for a number of years was a high church Anglican, in part because Anglican theology was virtually identical to Catholic theology, with the exception that the Anglicans accepted as moral the use of birth control.
+Pournelle eventually returned to religion, and for a number of years was a high church Anglican, claiming that Anglican theology was virtually identical to Catholic theology, with the exception that the Anglicans accepted as moral the use of birth control.

 Pournelle eventually returned to the Catholic Church, as his other beliefs were consistent with the Catholic communion, although he did not agree with the Church's position on birth control.
 Despite his estrangement from the Catholic Church, he opposed having the government require that Catholic institutions provide access to birth control or abortion.
 He wrote that Sunday attendance at St. Francis de Sales Catholic Church, in Sherman Oaks, Los Angeles, was part of his family's routine.
 Upon his death, his family arranged a memorial mass at the church, on 16 September 2017.